sprucelabsai/spruce-documentation/src/pages/getting-started/getting-started.md

 # Getting Started 🏁

 The Spruce SDK may be much different from what you're used to.
-To start, lets dive into how to work through this documentation to create the best Developer Experience possible:
+To start, review to work through this documentation to create the best Developer Experience possible:

 * Step 1: Make sure you have the necessary dependencies installed on your machine.
 * Step 2: Choose your starting point (at the bottom of this page).